-For the purpose of this standard, To comply with this standard:
+To comply with this standard:

-- (1) an electronic radon measuring device that does not provide hourly measurements, or otherwise does not meet the requirements in Section 6.1 for being classified as a CRM, is an Electronic Integrating Device (EID), - (2) such a device shall only begin displaying average radon concentration measurements after a time period for which the device has demonstrated compliance with the performance requirements of this standard; and - (3) In particular, EIDs in compliance with this standard shall must comply with the requirements for MDC, precision and accuracy as described in Section 7.
+- (1) an electronic radon measuring device that does not provide hourly measurements radon concentration values, or otherwise does not meet the requirements in Section 6.1 for being classified as a CRM, is an Electronic Integrating Device (EID), - (2) such a device shall only begin displaying average radon concentration measurements after a time period for which the device has demonstrated compliance with the performance requirements of this standard; and - (3) EIDs in compliance with this standard shall comply with the requirements for MDC, precision and accuracy as described in Section 7.

 Informative-An EID typically utilizes one of the mechanisms described in Subsections 6.1.1 through 6.1.3 to detect alpha particles emitted from radon and/or two of its progeny, 218Po and 214Po.
-The detector and associated electronics record the number of alpha particles detected as counts, and the number of counts over a given period of time is converted to a radon concentration through a calibration factor determined by exposure of the device in a STAR.
+The detector and associated electronics record the number of alpha particles detected as counts, and the number of counts over a given period of time is converted to a radon concentration through a calibration factor response function determined by exposure tests of the device in a STAR.

-6.3 Charcoal Adsorption Device (CAD) Methods Equilibrating Methods
+6.3 Charcoal Adsorption Device (CAD) Methods